codingjoe/the-box-django/README.md

   </picture>
 </p>

-# The Box — Secure, convenient, fast & free forever!
+# The Box — Django Edition: Secure, convenient, fast & free forever!

 Production ready services fully managed on a RaspberryPi (or any other machine):